textarcana/textforms/README.md

 If you want to save poems somewhere else, the path is set at the top of `lib/Compose_Verse.pm`

+## Forbidden Words

+Textforms allows you to define a dictionary of words you don't want to be allowed in your poems.

+Only a couple of example words are forbidden by default.
+You can forbid more words by editing `lib/dictionary_of_forbidden_words`

 ## Dependencies

 In order to run Textforms, you need the Lingua module from CPAN.